t3rn/executor-release/README.md

 If you encounter issues:
 - Verify all environment variables are set correctly.
 - Ensure your private key is valid.
-- Check network connectivity to enabled networks.
+- Check network connectivity to enable networks.
 - Verify sufficient balance in your wallet for each network.

 For further assistance, join our [Discord community](https://discord.com/invite/S5kHFQTtp6) or watch the comprehensive [YouTube setup guide](https://youtu.be/KYFWwV6ZkLY).